Ailill Molt

 Ailill mac Nath Í (died c.
-482), called Ailill Molt, is included in most lists of the High Kings of Ireland and is also called King of Connacht.
+482 or 484), called Ailill Molt, is included in most lists of the High Kings of Ireland and is also called King of Connacht.
 His cognomen, molt, means "ram" but its origin is unknown.

 Family

 Ailill was said to be the son of Nath Í and Ethne ingen Chonrach Cais.
 His paternal grandfather Fiachrae is called a brother of Niall of the Nine Hostages.
 Ailill thus belonged to the Connachta, a kindred united by supposed descent from Conn of the Hundred Battles, which included the Uí Néill, the Uí Briúin and, named for Ailill's grandfather, the Uí Fiachrach.

 Although Ailill's descendants are not reckoned High Kings of Ireland, his grandson Eógan Bél and great-grandson Ailill Inbanda are counted as Kings of Connacht.
 Ailill's son Mac Ercae may have been an important historical figure, but the record conflates Mac Ercae mac Ailello Muilt and the Uí Néill king Muirchertach mac Muiredaig, called Muirchertach Mac Ercae, probably confusing events beyond recovery.